-"People with long-term conditions can use prepayment certificates", tell them that:
+People with long-term conditions can use prepayment certificates", tell them that:

-- This is still an unfair additional cost for those people whose long-term conditions are not on the medical exemption list. - Prepayment certificates are still unaffordable for some, especially as people with long-term health conditions often face other additional costs and lost income. - People living with conditions that fluctuate or go into remission find it difficult to predict whether a prepayment certificate will save them money.
+- This is still an unfair additional cost for those people whose long-term conditions are not on the medical exemption list. - Prepayment certificates are still unaffordable for some, especially as people with long-term health conditions often face other additional costs and lost income. - Coalition research found that 4 in 10 respondents to our survey only found out about the PPC more than a year after diagnosis with their long-term condition. - People living with conditions that fluctuate or go into remission find it difficult to predict whether a prepayment certificate will save them money.